Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

 - Create project folder.

-  Lets Make a project folder named `whatsapp-bot`.
-Navigate into it to create virtual evironment `whatsapp-bot-env`.
-Activate the environment
+  Create a project folder named `whatsapp-bot`.
+Navigate into it to create a virtual evironment named `whatsapp-bot-env`.
+Activate the environment.

   Run the command to make the magic 🔥 happen.

-  - For unix based systems __[Linux and Mac]__
+  - For Unix-based systems __[Linux and Mac]__

     - Install virtual environment

-      This step is optional as you may have python virtual environment already installed.
+      This step is optional as you may have a Python virtual environment already installed.
 If not, you can install it by running the command below.

       ```bash
       sudo apt install python3-venv